 One core concept of ccv development is "application driven".
 As a result, ccv end up implementing a handful state-of-art algorithms.
-It includes a very fast detection algorithm for rigid object (face etc.), a strong rigid object detetion algorithm (pedestrian etc.), an accurate object detection algorithm for somewhat difficult object (car, cat etc.), a state-of-art text detection algorithm, a long term object tracking algorithm, and the long-standing feature point detection algorithm.
+It includes a very fast detection algorithm for rigid object (face etc.), a strong rigid object detection algorithm (pedestrian etc.), an accurate object detection algorithm for somewhat difficult object (car, cat etc.), a deep-learning based near state-of-the-art image classifier, a state-of-the-art text detection algorithm, a long term object tracking algorithm, and the long-standing feature point detection algorithm.

 For computer vision community, there is no shortage of good algorithms, good implementation is what it lacks of.
 After years, we stuck in between either the high-performance, battle-tested but old algorithm implementations, or the new, shining but Matlab algorithms. ccv is my take on this problem, hope you enjoy it.

 ccv source code is distributed under BSD 3-clause License.